apache/superset/UPDATING.md

   files for production use cases!
 While we never really supported or should have tried to support docker-compose for production use cases, we now actively have taken a stance against supporting it.
 See the PR for details.
+- [27697](https://github.com/apache/superset/pull/27697) [minor] flask-session bump leads to them deprecating `SESSION_USE_SIGNER`, check your configs as this flag won't do anything moving forward.

 ### Breaking Changes